Five new local COVID-19 cases

 Article content

-An outbreak announced Feb.
-17 at Ryerson Heights Elementary School in Brantford was declared over on Wednesday.
+St. Peter has been closed by the Brant County Health Unit and it will not reopen to in-class learning until March 11.

-St. Peter is closed and will re-open March 11 for in-class learning.
+There have been no new COVID cases reported at local schools this week.

-An outbreak was declared Feb.
-26 at John Noble Home a single staff member tested positive.
-It is the fourth outbreak at the the Brantford long-term care facility during the pandemic.
+An outbreak was also declared at John Noble Home on Feb.
+26 after a single staff member tested positive.
+It is the fourth outbreak at the Brantford long-term care faciilty since the pandemic began last March.

 Provincial government guidelines require outbreaks to be declared whenever there is a single positive case involving a resident or staff member at a retirement or long-term care home.